reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-For many use cases, defining `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` together in class Components is equivalent to calling [`useEffect`](/reference/react/useEffect) in function components.
+For many use cases, defining `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` together in class Components is equivalent to calling [`useEffect`](/reference/react/useEffect) in function Components.
 In the rare cases where it's important for the code to run before browser paint, [`useLayoutEffect`](/reference/react/useLayoutEffect) is a closer match.

 [See how to migrate.](#migrating-a-component-with-lifecycle-methods-from-a-class-to-a-function)